Elizabeth Grey, Countess of Kildare: Family and early years

 Elizabeth Grey was born in about 1497, a daughter of Thomas Grey, 1st Marquess of Dorset, member of the House of Grey, and Cecily Bonville, Baroness Harington and Bonville, one of the wealthiest heiresses in England in the latter half of the 15th century.
-Elizabeth's paternal grandmother was Elizabeth Woodville, Queen consort of King Edward IV of England.
+Elizabeth's paternal grandmother was Elizabeth Woodville, Queen consort of King Edward IV.

 Elizabeth had 13 siblings, including her eldest brother Thomas Grey, 2nd Marquess of Dorset, who succeeded their father when he died in September 1501, when she was about four years old.
 Two years later, their mother, Cecily married Henry Stafford, 1st Earl of Wiltshire, which caused many quarrels over their inheritance.
-On one occasion, Cardinal Thomas Wolsey was forced to intervene on behalf of King Henry VIII of England, and he ordered both Cecily and Thomas to contribute to the dowries of Elizabeth and her three surviving sisters.
+On one occasion, Cardinal Thomas Wolsey was forced to intervene on behalf of King Henry VIII, and he ordered both Cecily and Thomas to contribute to the dowries of Elizabeth and her three surviving sisters.

 She was appointed one of the Maids of Honour to her first-cousin Princess Mary Tudor in 1514, and accompanied her to France when the princess set out to marry King Louis XII.
 She remained at the French court when Queen Mary's other English ladies were sent home, and stayed on to serve Mary's successor, Queen Claude, consort of the new King Francis I, in the same capacity.
 Elizabeth's fellow English Maids of Honour, who also were allowed to remain behind in Queen Claude's household, were Anne Boleyn, and Mary Boleyn.

-Elizabeth was one of Queen Katherine of Aragon's attendants at the Field of the Cloth of Gold in 1520.
+Elizabeth was one of Queen Catherine of Aragon's attendants at the Field of the Cloth of Gold in 1520.